rmwoods/beer.ai/docs/_posts/2020-09-30-welcome-to-compubeer.md

 | [BeerCalc](https://beercalc.org/)                                                | 150,000+        | Other   | Active  |
 | [BrewGR](https://brewgr.com)                                                     | 60,000+         | Other   | Active  |

+*\*As of October 2020*

-*But what about professional beer recipes?*
+But what about professional beer recipes?
 It would be wonderful to have a comprehensive picture of commercially-made beer recipes.
 Unfortunately that's a lot harder for a few reasons.
 Firstly, most professional brewers don't publish their recipes.
 This makes sense - they're trade secrets.
 So there is no public website for professional beer recipes.
 But secondly, it's also the case that there are fewer of them.
 In 2019 there were [8000+ breweries in the US](https://www.brewersassociation.org/statistics-and-data/national-beer-stats/) and [1100+ in Canada](https://industry.beercanada.com/statistics).
 This seems like a lot, but on Brewtoad alone there are recipes from **32,000+ brewers**.

-Although looking to homebrewers does give a biased view on what a typical beer recipe looks like, it's necessary to get sample that's larger than a few dozen recipes.
+Although looking to homebrewers does give a biased view on what a typical beer recipe looks like, it's the only way to get a sample that's larger than a few dozen recipes.
 Also, it turns out this sample is less limited than you might think - several professional brewers actually upload their recipes to homebrew sites as well.

 # What recipes did we get?
 In 2018 and 2019 we scraped: